WebVella/WebVella.Npgsql.Extensions/README.md

 The library provides 4 public interfaces:
 IWvDbService - provides simple api for working with npgsql connections, transactions and advisory locks
 IWvDbConnection - its a npgsql connection wrapper with attached context
-IWvDbTransactionScope - implements transaction scope for npgsql connections, with support of nested transactions usage
+IWvDbTransactionScope - transaction scope for npgsql connections, with support of nested transactions usage
-IWvDbAdvisoryLockScope - implements advisory lock scope for executing sql commands with advisory locks
+IWvDbAdvisoryLockScope - advisory lock scope for executing sql commands with advisory locks

 Here is a simple example of how to use the the library: